 Here you will find the answers to some frequently asked questions about Galter and using its services and resources.
-Use CTRL + F to help you find what you need.
+Use CTRL + F to help you find what you need or browse by category.
 If you don't find what you're looking for, please contact us.
-The FAQs are categorized in the following way:

 New Library Users